Course Start Dates

 What will I learn?

-We will make a butter knife, spatula and spoon.
+We will make a butter knife, and spoon.
 I'll show you how to use the axe, knife and saw in combination to shape the wood.
 This includes different knife grips, how to sharpen the tools, designing pleasing shapes, how to work safely and how to make use of the properties of green wood.
 Green wood is beautifully soft and easy to carve.
 Sometimes I'll demonstrate a process start to finish without saying a word.
 Hearing the swish of the trees overhead while you focus on learning is very powerful.
 Scattered amongst all the woodwork there will be interludes with my wild friend Ida who will grow your connection with the woodland through exploration and play.

 How do I get there?